 Prometric Regional Testing Connecticut CT- Instructions

-1) Go to Google.com and type in “ct cna prometric” click on first link or you can copy and paste link
+1) Go to Google.com and type in “CT CNA Prometric” and click on the first link.
+Or, you can copy and paste the link below:

 https://www.prometric.com/en-us/clients/nurseaide/pages/ct.aspx